marcelloraffaele/marcelloraffaele.github.io/_posts/2021-04-03-google-cloud-storage-integration-with-camel.markdown

 ---
 layout: post
 title: Google Cloud Storage integration with Apache Camel
+author: rmarcello
 date: 2021-04-03 00:00:00 +0000
-description: Google Cloud Storage integration with Apache Camel
-img: google-cloud-storage-camel/google-cloud-storage-camel.png
-fig-caption: google-cloud-storage-camel/google-cloud-storage-camel.png
+image: assets/images/google-cloud-storage-camel/google-cloud-storage-camel.png
-tags: [google, cloud, storage, camel, integration, java]
+categories: [google, cloud, storage, camel, integration, java]
+comments: false
+featured: true
 ---
 The rising adoption of Cloud services need also to integrate this features with new and existing applications.
 Apache Camel is an Open Source integration framework that empowers developers to quickly and easily integrate various systems consuming or producing data.
 It is widely used because is a small library that has minimal dependencies for easy embedding in java application.
 For more information about Camel and it's documentation visit [camel.apache.org](https://camel.apache.org).